 Seasonal Road Closure: Banff Avenue

-Banff Avenue is closed to vehicles (except Roam Transit) between Buffalo Street and Wolf Street from May 15 โ October 13, 2023.
+Banff Avenue is closed to vehicles (except Roam Transit) between Buffalo Street and Wolf Street from May 15 – September 3, 2024.
 A portion of Caribou Street (one block on either side of Banff Avenue) is also closed to vehicles during this time.
-Allow a little extra time to get across town if youโre going to the Fairmont Banff Springs, Banff Gondola, or Banff Hot Springs (but for a stress-free experience, we recommend parking your car at the Train Station and taking transit).
+Bikes and skateboards are permitted, but advised to travel slowly as there are lots of pedestrians on Banff Avenue.

 Getting To, From, and Around Banff by Bike

-Bike the Legacy Trail
+Bike the Legacy Trail from Canmore to Banff

-Bears are often seen along the Legacy Trail and Bow Valley Parkway (I saw FIVE bears in one day in June 2022 between Canmore and Johnston Canyon), so keep bear spray handy in aย Bear Cozy (holster that fits in your water bottle holder โ shown above) orย Scat Belt.
+Bears are often seen along the Legacy Trail and Bow Valley Parkway (I saw FIVE bears in one day in June 2022 between Canmore and Johnston Canyon), so keep bear spray handy in a Bear Cozy (holster that fits in your water bottle holder – shown above) or Scat Belt.

 Bike the Bow Valley Trail